As an Amazon Associate I earn from qualifying purchases. Click for details.

 Are you looking for ghosts?
 Start with haunted cemeteries.
 Many of them aren’t just haunted… they’re very haunted.

-In this video, you’ll learn the basics to find a haunted cemetery near you.
+This video will help you learn the basics and find haunted cemeteries near you.

 Tips for Finding Haunted Cemeteries

-- For some reason — I don’t know why, yet — the left side (or back left corner) of haunted cemeteries are often odd.
+• For some reason — I don’t know why, yet — the left side (or back left corner) of haunted cemeteries is often odd.
 The fence is broken, or that corner of the cemetery is neglected, or it’s strangely dark in that corner.

 Once you’ve identified a cemetery that might be haunted, it’s time to explore the graves and headstones (usually in daylight, at first) for places to research.